maier/nad/README.md

 # Options

 Options are configured in `/opt/circonus/etc/nad.conf`.
-Options can be set using their individual environment variables or added to a single `NAD_OPTS` variable.
+Options can be set using their individual environment variables or added to a single `NAD_OPTS` variable (for backwards compatibility).

 | Option                    | Description |
 | ---                       | ---         |